lalcmellkmal/nestless/README.md

 function cat(encoding, cb) {
     askUser("Filename? ", function (err, filename) { if (err) return cb(err);
     fs.readFile(filename, encoding, function (err, contents) { if (err) return cb(err);

     if (contents.match(/piracy/))
         return cb("TAKEN DOWN");

     return cb(null, contents);
 }); }); }
 ```

-Every transformed function must take a last parameter called `callback` or `cb` and contain at least one arrow binding.
+The transformation is opt-in per function.
+Every transformed function must take a last parameter called `callback` or `cb` and contain at least one `<-` binding.

 After the first arrow binding, any `return` or `throw` in the same function *(not in contained functions!)* will be transformed to a callback invocation.
 See the test folder for more examples.